-Travelling to mysterious Egypt, a country of great history, godly kings ‘the pharaohs’ and the Nile, revolving to one of the most ancient cultures of the world.
+Travelling to mysterious Egypt, a country of great history, godly kings, the pharaohs, and the Nile, revolving to one of the most ancient cultures of the world.
 You will be enchanted by the sun gazing at its endless golden sands, busy markets, and the magnificent Nile, the largest river in the world.
-In the traveller’s guide below you will find all the information you need for your first visit to Egypt.
+In the traveller’s guide below, you will find all the information you need for your first visit to Egypt.

 General Information

 - Egypt’s coin is the Egyptian pound.
-If you want to see the current value of the Egyptian pound you may check XE Currency Converter.
+If you want to see the current value of the Egyptian pound, you may check XE Currency Converter.

 - 4 companies provide phone service: ‘Orange’, ‘Vodafone’, ‘Etisalat’, and ‘WE’ by the Egyptian government telecommunications entity “Egypt Telecom”.
-You may purchase a sim card for data once you arrive at the airport.
+You may purchase a SIM card for data once you arrive at the airport.
 Wi-Fi is not very advanced in most places.
-If you travel often you may get an affordable esim from Airalo, which is recommended for global internet at a low cost and can be used in over 200 countries, including Egypt.
+If you travel often, you may get an affordable esim from Airalo, which is recommended for global internet at a low cost and can be used in over 200 countries, including Egypt.

-- Regarding religion, 85-90% of the population follows Islam, of which very few are Sunnis and the remaining 10 to 15% are Christian.
+- Regarding religion, 85-90% of the population follows Islam, of which very few are Sunnis, and the remaining 10 to 15% are Christian.

 - Egypt is mostly desert, about 90%.

 - Their national language is Arabic, and in large cities like Cairo and Alexandria, many people can speak English.
-Don’t expect the most fluent speakers though.
+Don’t expect the most fluent speakers, though.

 Budget

-Regarding accommodation in any destination, it is subject to one’s preference, some of the most important factors are if you are travelling alone or with company and how much you are willing to spend.
+Regarding accommodation in any destination, it is subject to one’s preference; some of the most important factors are whether you are travelling alone or with company and how much you are willing to spend.
 A good way to figure out all these options is provided by many platforms that are available today which we will mention in a bit in this article.
 We are going to go over a full range of options for everyone here.

-Low cost hostels can be found here.
+Low-cost hostels can be found on Hostelworld

-High-end budget: Resorts can be pretty fair priced as well, there are many choices such as Sharm El Sheikh where prices start at $130 per night, including amenities like breakfast and pool access.
+High-end budget: Resorts can be pretty fair-priced as well.
+There are many choices, such as Sharm El Sheikh, where prices start at $130 per night, including amenities like breakfast and pool access.
 Although some of the resorts can reach up to $700 per night for a suite for 3 people with all-inclusive.

 Read our “Where to stay in Cairo” article here.